BPCI-Robotics/.github/profile/README.md

-`41977B`
 # Birchmount Robotics Club
 Birchmount Robotics Club, also known as B(ro)botics, is the robotics club of Birchmount Park C.I., in Scarborough, ON.
-Our team identifier in VRC is `41977B`.
+Our team identifier in V5RC is `41977B`.

 ## What do we do?
 We design and build [VEX V5](https://www.vexrobotics.com/v5) robots to compete in the [Vex Robotics Competition (VRC)](https://www.vexrobotics.com/competition).
 Our team is a diverse group of talented people who all share a passion for robotics.
 Some are into programming, while others are into building.
 This is where we do the former.